catalinr/wxjson/ReadMe.txt

 LICENSE
 -------
-The wxJSON library is distributed under the terms of the wxWidgets license (http://www.wxwidgets.org/about/newlicen.htm) either the current version 3.1 or, at your option, any later version.
+The wxJSON library is distributed under the terms of the wxWindows Library Licence (http://www.wxwidgets.org/about/licence) either the current version 3.1 or, at your option, any later version.